boblemaire/IoTaWatt/Docs/influxDB.rst

 influxDB versions 1.x and 2.x
 -----------------------------

-With the introduction of  nfluxDB 2.0 came significant changes.
-The basic measurement scheme remains the same, but there are significant changes:
+With the introduction of  nfluxDB 2.0 the basic measurement scheme remains the same, but there are significant changes:

-- Authentication is changed from the basic userID/password of 1.x to use of a 48 character base64 token.
+- Authentication is changed from the basic userID/password of 1.x to use of an 88 character base64 token.
 - Where version 1.x organizes into a `database`, version 2 introduces the concept of `buckets`.
 - The native query in version 2 uses a new `flux` language as